jdjakub/papers/prog-2022/prog22-manuscript.md

 ## Automation

-> _To what extent and in what ways does the system remove the need to spell out implementation in minute detail?_
+\mybox{To what extent and in what ways does the system remove the need to spell out implementation in minute detail?}

 Ultimately, at the hardware level, computers are primitive calculating machines.
 They require a full and exact specificiation of the instructions to run.
 Ever since the 1940s, programmers have envisioned that some form of "automatic programming" will alleviate the need for tediously specifying details at this level.
 While this level still remains today, many aspects of the task of "programming" can and have been *automated.*